 We are looking for someone that is passionate about Sports PT and clinical education.
 We want someone who is a “go-getter” on our team.
 Residents need to be driven and motivated to make their residency experience the best 15 months possible.
 It is also very important that our Sports Residents are a good personality fit with our Residency Faculty and our treating staff at our Ultimate Sports Asylum.

-Sports Residency follows the universal application deadline and decision date for Sports Residencies, which is typically a 12/1 deadline and decisions announced the week of 3/1
+Sports Residency follows the universal application deadline and decision date for Sports Residencies, which is typically a 12/1 deadline and decisions are announced the first full week of March.

 We would strongly encourage you to take boards in April if you are applying to this residency program, as your licensure may be delayed otherwise.
 However, you can still be considered for a position if you take boards in July.